Overnight French Toast with Caramelised Banana & Maple Syrup

 20g Lewis Road Creamery butter, softened

 ½ cup cream

-1 tsp Heilala vanilla extract
+1 tsp Heilala vanilla extract or paste

 ¼ cup Escuminac late harvest dark maple syrup, plus extra to serve

 ½ cup Kernelz walnut pieces, roughly chopped

 2 bananas, quartered lengthways

 Cut the bread in 3cm thick slices.
 Use the butter to thickly butter a baking dish.
 Arrange the pieces of bread to cover the base of the dish – the bread should be tightly packed with minimal space in between.